Use Power Automate pane

 Remove a flow

-This action only removes flow from the app, while the flow remains intact in the environment.
-You can add the flow again to the same app, or use in other apps.
+This action only removes the flow from the app, while the flow remains intact in the environment.
+You can add the flow again to the same app, or use it in other apps.

 Classic Power Automate experience

-The Power Automate pane is now enabled by defualt.
+The Power Automate pane is now enabled by default.
 To use the classic Power Automate experience to create a flow, you will need to switch back to the old experience manually.